conan-io/docs/integrations/visual_studio/msbuild.rst

 =================================

-If you are using CMake to generate your Visual Studio projects, this is not the right section, go to :ref:`visual_cmake` instead.
+If you are using CMake to generate your Visual Studio projects, this is not the right section, go to (:ref:)`cmake` instead.
 This section is about native integration with Microsoft MSBuild, using properties files.

 Conan can be integrated with **MSBuild** natively, using the ``conan.tools.microsoft`` tools: